 My son was trying to be helpful.
 His helpfulness cause this man to display hate.
 I stop my children homeschooling and moved them to their room immediately.

-This incident occurred on 9-5-2019.
-A day (9-4-2019) prior my son, daughter and I read from a book of virtues and held a conversation afterwards.
+A day prior to the incident, my son, daughter and I read from a book of virtues and held a conversation afterwards.
 The conversation was about love and how we all have flesh under our skin.
 Our skin is just a covering to protect our flesh.
 Everyone has organs and bleed the same color blood.
 Our tears is clear and it represents pain, loneliness and sometimes happiness.
-I also told them to always pray for people display hate and help those who are in need.
-I love everyone and teach my children to do the same but what happens when an innocent child is exposed to hate by another adult.
+I also told them to always pray for people who display hate and help those who are in need.
+I love everyone and teach my children to do the same but what happens when an innocent child is exposed to hate by an adult.

 My son didn’t understand what was going on as far as why the maintenance man did and said what he said but I got him away from him.
 He still didn’t care about being around the man because of his innocence.
 He is taught love but this world is filled with hate.